 2. Vegetables: Fresh, Colorful, and Nutrient-Dense

 A mix of vibrant vegetables not only enhances the dish’s visual appeal but also boosts its nutritional value.
-Some of the best vegetables for steaming include:
+These vegetables are ideal for steaming:

-Carrots – Naturally sweet and packed with beta-carotene for eye health.
+- Carrots – Naturally sweet and rich in beta-carotene, great for eye health.

 For even cooking, cut vegetables into uniform sizes and add them to the steamer in stages, starting with denser vegetables like carrots and ending with softer ones like zucchini.